 Located next to the Trinity Groves, a 15-acre restaurant and entertainment district southwest of Downtown Dallas.

-A dark moment in American history, President John Kennedy was assassinated in Dallas in 1963.
+A dark moment in American history, President John F. Kennedy was assassinated in Dallas in 1963.
 The Sixth Floor Museum charges admission, but you can visit the Dealey Plaza and the grassy knoll for free.
 See the spot where Lee Harvey Oswald shot and killed the United States president from the book depository.